joe-purramid/the_purramid_0_1/app/src/main/specifications/ai_instructions_template.md

 5. **Bug Detection**: Find potential crashes, memory leaks, edge cases
 6. **Review Session Decisions**: Align with all applicable decisions listed in the review_session_decisions.txt file.

+## Special Consideration
+- **Separate from Dice and Coin flip**: Randomizers used to include Dice and Coin Flip modes.
+They have been moved into a different app-intent called Probabilities.
+Ensure no elements of Dice or Coin Flip remain in Randomizers.

 ## Output Format
 Provide findings in these categories:
 - **Critical Issues**: Architecture violations, crashes, spec non-compliance